 If you are a pet owner, you already know that our pets are considered part of the family.
 That means they have their own special set of accommodation requirements.
 Check out 5 of our favorite features to include in your new home to make your life easier and your pet’s life more enjoyable!

-Many pet owners have already put a bathing area in the mudroom/laundry/garage on their 'must-have' list for their new home.
-If you have a pet, we don't have to tell you the benefits of NOT having to bathe your furry friend in your own bathtub (think, no leftover hair, no slippery escapees, etc.).
-Instead, pets can walk-in to the bathing area without having to be hoisted over the edge of a tub.
-You can use a handheld showerhead and hooks to keep your pet -- and the water -- inside the tub!
+Many pet owners have already put a bathing area in the mudroom/laundry/garage on their ‘must-have’ list for their new home.
+If you have a pet, we don’t have to tell you the benefits of NOT having to bathe your furry friend in your own bathtub (think, no leftover hair, no slippery escapees, etc.).
+Instead, pets can walk-in into the bathing area without having to be hoisted over the edge of a tub.
+You can use a handheld showerhead and hooks to keep your pet — and the water — inside the tub!

 2. Pot-Filler Water Station + Food Station

 We love it when clients choose to add a pot-filler to a dedicated area in the home for their pets.
 This is great for quick and easy refills, without having to carry, and most likely spill, water everywhere.
 Along with that, having a built-in feeding area can be a great option for when you don’t have a lot of space or don’t want your kitchen aesthetic ruined.

 While pet doors are not a new concept, say goodbye to the old and notoriously dirty in/out flimsy flaps on the door.
 There are so many better options now that are not only more attractive but do a better job of keeping unwanted creatures and hot/cold air out.

 Yes, a ‘cat patio’ is called a ‘catio’.
 If your indoor cat is constantly reminding you that it would love to join you on the back deck, consider installing a catio for your fur baby.
 Catios come in all shapes and sizes with different features specific to what your cat may enjoy.
 Some of you dog (only) lovers are eye-rolling right now — that’s ok just skip to the next one.